About the Organizations Section

 Specific Criteria for Inclusion

-- Work for peace, international freedom, democracy, civil rights, equality, social justice, freedom of expression, and/or environmental preservation and sustainability
+- Work for peace, international freedom, democracy, civil rights, equality, social justice, economic justice, freedom of expression, and/or environmental preservation and sustainability

 - Adhere to traditional progressive values of honesty, toleration, civility, cooperation, democracy, justice, freedom, responsibility, altruism, bold action, and peaceful conflict resolution

-- Work for fundamental social change — not just provide social services
+- Work for critical policy or social change — not just provide social services

-- Are based in the United States and work primarily at the national level in the U.S. or internationally — not regional or local groups
+- Be based in the United States and work primarily at the national level in the U.S. or internationally — not regional or local groups [for local organizations, see the directory of over 7,000 groups prepared by LocalAction]

 - Have institutional substance: offices, boards of directors, and staff (usually paid staff) — not just a website